cyberjames/infracost-test/README.md

         - name: Install terraform
           uses: hashicorp/setup-terraform@v1
           with:
-            terraform_wrapper: false # This is recommended so the `terraform show` command outputs valid JSON
+            # This is recommended so the `terraform show` command outputs the valid JSON.
+            terraform_wrapper: false

         - name: Terraform init
           run: terraform init